About KSW Engineering

-KSW Engineering was formed in 1980, specialising in medium to heavy precision machining and welding.
-They have a commitment to providing high-quality products to their broad, global customer base, predominantly in the Oil & Gas sector.
+KSW Engineering was formed in 1980, are specialists in medium to heavy precision machining and welding.
+They have a commitment to providing high quality products to their broad, global customer base.

 They recognise, through sound investment in people, technology and plant, they can be a leading subcontractor to some of the world’s most respected manufacturing companies.